BFLB/COVID19-FOPH/README.md

 ## Original files
-Orignial files are stored in the directory data/tableau/converted
+Orignial files are stored in the directory data/original/

 ## Conveted files
-In order to improve the usability of data, the files are availabled as well in converted, english version.
-The following changes are applied:
+In order to improve the usability of data, the files are available as well in converted versions The following changes are applied:
 - Remove columns which contain redundant information
 - Translate column names and cell values to english